SapwoodStudio/Transmogrifier/docs/src/faq.md

     6. Now, whenever you want to add/edit/remove new catalogs, open `blender_assets.cats.blend`, make your changes, and save the file again.

-    Here's a GIF that sums it all up.

     ![FAQ_How_to_Create_Asset_Catalogs.gif](assets/images/FAQ_How_to_Create_Asset_Catalogs.gif)